azizurice/JavaTutorials/JavaDataStructure/README.md

 # Data Structure in Java

 ## Problem-1
 : Stack is an abstract data type that follows LIFO (Last-In-First-Out) principle.
-Implement a Stack data type in Java that can store any data of user choice and throws exception if a user tres to retrieve data when it is empty ( no element at all) or if a user tries to push data when it has already  reached its maximum capacity.
+Implement a Stack data type in Java that can store any data of user choice and throws exception if a user tres to retrieve data when it is empty ( no element at all) or if a user tries to push data when it has already  reached at its maximum capacity.

 ### Solution